vindar/tgx/tools/cli_tools/README.md

 The inspector detects the asset type automatically and searches for associated `.h/.cpp` files next to the selected file.
-For meshes, it reports geometry, materials, textures, memory estimates, chain counts and meshlet information.
+For meshes, it reports geometry, materials, diffuse and emissive texture links, Mesh3Dv2 material extras, memory estimates, chain counts and meshlet information.
 For images, it reports dimensions, color type and memory size.
 For fonts, it reports generated font objects, glyph counts, memory size, character ranges and antialiasing information.

 ## Exit behavior